rforssen.net / iot

 GET /logs/<filename> Read a log file

-Optional query param ?lines=N returns the last N lines.
-Covers boot_log*.txt, main_log_*.txt, platform_log.txt.
+Returns the file as plain text.
+Optional query param ?lines=N returns the last N lines only.

 GET /endpoints All registered endpoints

-Returns platform routes plus any routes registered by the app via platform.register_routes().
+Returns platform routes plus any routes the app registered via platform.register_routes().

-POST /identify Blue LED flash for physical identification
+POST /identify Blue NeoPixel flash for physical identification

 Blinks all NeoPixels blue 5 times.
-Requires app to have called platform.report(num_leds=N, np_pin=P).
+Reads num_leds and np_pin from the telemetry dict — requires the app to have called platform.report(num_leds=N, np_pin=P) at startup.

 POST /restart Reboot the device